How the LBMA Gold and Silver Prices Work

 The final auction prices are published to the market as the LBMA Gold Price AM, the LBMA Gold Price PM and the LBMA Silver Price benchmarks, respectively.

 N.B.
 The gold and silver auctions settle against US Dollars only.
-The benchmarks in the other currencies are not tradeable directly through the auction.
+The benchmarks in British Pounds and Euros are not tradeable directly through the auction.

 The terms of reference of the Precious Metals Oversight Committee include reviewing the methodology.

 The auction process runs on the ICE Trading Platform which provides real-time order management, separation of house and client orders, live credit limit controls, a full audit history, compliance monitoring tools and advanced straight through processing using ICE’s APIs for trade capture, order entry and surveillance.

 The auctions run in rounds of 30 seconds.
 At the start of each round, IBA publishes a price for that round.
 Participants then have 30 seconds to enter, change or cancel their orders (how much gold/silver they want to buy or sell at that price).
 At the end of each round order entry is frozen and the system checks to see if the difference between buying and selling (the imbalance) is within the imbalance threshold (normally 10,000 oz for gold and 500,000 oz for silver).